DrAdrianDC/Portfolio-for-Data-Science/README.md

 #### Project 4: Project on Data Cleaning
     Description: This project focuses on the comprehensive process of cleaning and preparing raw data for analysis.
-Utilizing Python and popular libraries such as Pandas, NumPy, and SciPy, it includes techniques for handling missing values, standardizing data formats, detecting and removing outliers, and ensuring data consistency.
+   It includes techniques for handling missing values, standardizing data formats, detecting and removing outliers, and ensuring data consistency.
 The project aims to showcase best practices in data cleaning to enhance the quality and reliability of datasets for further analysis and modeling.
-    Tools & Techniques:
+    Tools & Techniques: Python, pandas, numpy, scipy
     Links: